 Notes

-Toast them in a dry pan or over a flame for a little extra flavor and a softer, more flexible texture.
+Toast the tortillas in a dry pan or over a flame for a little extra flavor and a softer, more flexible texture.

-Give the fillets a quick pat with paper towels.
+Give the fish a quick pat with paper towels.
 This helps the seasoning stick and gives you a better sear in the pan.